hugo-apero/hugo-apero-docs/content/about/index.md

 ## Configure header of page
 show_header: true
+text_align_right: false
+show_title_as_headline: false
 headline: |
   Hi, my name is Emily Cooper.
 Nice to meet you.
-show_title_as_headline: false
-intro: |
+subheadline: |
   I'm a driven 20-something American from Chicago who moved to Paris for an unexpected job opportunity.
 I've been tasked with bringing an American point of view to a venerable French marketing firm.
-text_align_right: false

 ## Configure page content in wide column
-featured_label: "Lately"
+title_label: "Lately"
 number_featured: 2 # pulling from mainSections in config.toml
 number_categories: 3 # set to zero to exclude
+show_intro: false
+intro: |
+  Cultures clash as I adjust to the challenges of life in Paris while juggling my career, new friendships, and love life.
+Here is how to catch up with what I'm up to!
+show_outro: true
 outro: |
   <i class="fas fa-mug-hot pr2"></i>If my blog has helped you, you can [buy me a coffee](https://ko-fi.com/)!

 ## Configure sidebar content in narrow column
 sidebar_left: true
 author: "Emily Cooper"